Tag Archives: Visiting the Brooklyn Botanical Garden

 I walked out of the back part of the gardens and explored Prospect Park and the Prospect Park Zoo.
 Even that was mobbed with people from the garden displays spilling into the zoo.
 I got there in time to see the seal feeding and that is always fun.
 The seals seem to like an audience.

-In search of something to eat, I avoided the fast food restaurants at the back of the park and explored Flatbush Avenue into Prospect-Lefferts neighborhood.
+In search of something to eat, I avoided the fast-food restaurants at the back of the park and explored Flatbush Avenue into Prospect-Lefferts neighborhood.
 This area is in the midst of a major gentrification.
 The last time I walked down Flatbush Avenue, I could see the changes starting and that was in February.

 Four months later, I have seen about ten businesses close their doors with ‘For Rent’ signs on the windows and some of these businesses were neighborhood staples.
 There are two more apartment buildings opening up in the neighborhood and that will change the complexity of the area even more.

-With Midwood, Kensington, Borough Park and Dittmas Park to the south of the neighborhood, the area is surrounded by middle-class enclaves that keep expanding.
+With Midwood, Kensington, Borough Park and Ditmas Park to the south of the neighborhood, the area is surrounded by middle-class enclaves that keep expanding.
 This area in just four months is going through a very quick transition as new people move into the area.

 I avoided the ‘hipster’ restaurants that are so over-priced anyway and went back to ‘Family Pizza’ at 720 Flatbush Avenue (See review on TripAdvisor).
 The pizza is just amazing in this little hole in the wall pizzeria which has been family owned for years.
 The slices are huge and the sauce has some flavor to it.
 The guys are the counter are really nice too.